gdcc/dataverse-kubernetes/docs/get-started/demo/k3s.rst

 - a fairly fast internet connection for image pulling

 it takes about **3 to 4 minutes** from zero to hero, not including installation time for Docker, k3d/k3s or kubectl.
+See also timestamps above.